 Now, it’s going to sound like I’m patting myself on the back and maybe I am.
 Perhaps her way is better for some people and I teach in the way I like to learn.

-- I’m highly focused on the process, aware of who is on the call and their needs individually and collectively, to the extent I can.
+- I’m laser focused on the process, aware of who is on the call and their needs individually and collectively, to the extent I can.

 - I always want to give full value.
 Maybe it’s the Capricorn in me or that old-fashioned work ethic.
 I want you to have value for your time and money.
 I want to exceed it if I can.
 Obviously, I can only do my part of the equation and trust the participants, and their angels and guides, to do theirs.